lalchhabi/YOLO_v3_object-_detection/README.md

 model.

 For Pretrained model:
-Here we use 'yolov3-320.cfg' & 'yolov3-tiny.cfg' as a pretrained model for object detection.
+Here 'yolov3-320.cfg' & 'yolov3-tiny.cfg' are used as a pretrained model for object detection.